 8. Children’s Pool Beach

-We made a few one-day trips to La Jolla over the past couple of years.
-While our places of interest changed depending on the time of the year, the Children’s Pool always toped our itineraries.
+We made a few day trips to La Jolla over the past few years.
+While our places of interest changed depending on the time of the year, Children’s Pool always toped our itineraries.

-You can admire the marine animals all day long from the towering bluffs of La Jolla.
+You can admire the marine animals all day long from the towering bluffs in La Jolla.
 For a close-up look, walk out along the seawall.
 Beware of the high waves, though.
 Splashing over the concrete barrier, they unsuccessfully aim at filling up the beach.
-Swimming, however, is no longer allowed at the Children’s Pool.
+Swimming during seal pupping season, however, is no longer allowed at the Children’s Pool.

 Address: 834 Coast Blvd S, La Jolla, California 92037